COVID-19: Need Help or Want to Help?

 The United Way of Greater Los Angeles created the Pandemic Relief Fund to support L.A.
 County’s most vulnerable residents during the COVID-19 outbreak.
 The fund aims to support public health efforts to protect the homeless, prevent an increase in homelessness, and provide support to low-income students and their families who need technology assistance to continue their academics.
 Learn more: unitedwayla.org

 Reach out to a friend or neighbor and offer your help, if you are healthy and able.
-At-risk (over 60 years old and/or experiencing a chronic health condition) individuals are advised not to leave their homes at all right now, therefore a friend or loved one should help them with essential supplies, food, etc. Appropriate ways to reach out include calling, texting, using social media, or simply leaving a note in their mailbox or door.
+At-risk (older and/or experiencing a chronic health condition) individuals are advised to stay home as much as possible, therefore a friend or loved one should help them with essential supplies, food, etc. Appropriate ways to reach out include calling, texting, using social media, or simply leaving a note in their mailbox or door.
 Make sure you practice physical distancing while interacting with others.

 If you are a vendor interested in providing supplies and PPEs to Los Angeles County’s Emergency Operations, visit https://doingbusiness.lacounty.gov/